-That number may not sound like a lot but it is.
-Remember, these are actions taken against fraudsters.
-Enforcement agencies only have enough resources to investigate a small percentage of the reports that come in each year.
+Sadly, regulatory agencies only have enough resources to investigate a small percentage of the reports that come in each year.
 And even fewer people report the crime.
 For each case prosecuted, many others are not investigated or even reported.

 Often older victims are too embarrassed to report that they were the victims of an investment fraud.
-Other times they are in such an advance state of dementia or poor they don’t even know they were scammed.
+Other times they are in such an advance state of dementia they don’t even know they were scammed.

 Elder financial abuse is rampant.
 As baby boomers enter their retirement years, they continue to be the fastest growing age group of our population.
 That means that numbers of elder fraud victims will likely continue to increase.